The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-It’s decided; the smell of onions caramelizing on the stove top is my absolute, all-time favorite smell to be wafting through the house!
-To me it smells so comforting.
+It’s decided, the smell of onions caramelizing on the stovetop is my absolute, all-time favorite smell to be wafting through the house!
+To me, it smells so comforting.

 This homemade onion dip is simply heavenly!
 So heavenly that you need to drop everything you’re doing and make it right now.
 Seriously, right now!